-The ARCC is appointed by the Board.
+The ARCC members are appointed by the Board.
 The ARCC is comprised entirely of Non-Executive Independent Directors.
-The members of the ARCC as at 31 March 2016 are:
+The current members of the ARCC are:

 Members of the ARCC are appropriately qualified to discharge their responsibilities as they possess the requisite relevant accounting or related financial management expertise and experience.

 The ARCC is governed by written terms of reference with explicit authority to investigate any matter within its terms of reference, has full access to and co-operation by Management and the CRO, has full discretion to invite any Director or senior executive to attend its meetings and reasonable resources to enable it to discharge its functions properly.

 During FY2017, the ARCC’s activities included the following: